 - You must make your application for the grant before your chargepoint is installed.

-The EST Scotland grant can be claimed alongside the OLEV grant.
-For example, EST Scotland suggest that the typical cost for a home chargepoint and installation is approximately £1,000: OLEV currently offers applicants up to £350 towards this cost and EST Scotland will provide up to £300 further funding on top of this.
-Any remaining costs above the £350 (max.) provided by OLEV and the £300 (max.) provided by EST Scotland you would need to pay for yourself.
+The EST Scotland grant can be claimed alongside the OZEV grant.
+For example, EST Scotland suggest that the typical cost for a home chargepoint and installation is approximately £1,000: OZEV currently offers applicants up to £350 towards this cost and EST Scotland will provide up to £300 further funding on top of this.
+Any remaining costs above the £350 (max.) provided by OZEV and the £300 (max.) provided by EST Scotland you would need to pay for yourself.

 You should go to EST Scotland’s website for more information on its grant, full eligibility criteria and how to apply.